+Combining the expressions \eqref{kappacmin} and \eqref{eff_p2c}, we obtain the formula for the pump to comb efficiency dependence on pump amplitude normalized to minimal threshold $f_0$, normalized coupling rate $\hat\kappa_c$ and target pump amplitude $f$:

-As we fix the detuning to the locked one and combine \eqref{kappacmin} and \eqref{eff_p2c_f1}, this dependence can be plotted as a colormap, having only two free parameters: $\hat d_2=D_2/\kappa_0$ and $\hat\kappa_c=\kappa_c/\kappa_0$ [see Fig. \ref{fig:eff(k)}].
-We can see that for fixed dispersion value there is an optimum over the coupling value [green line in Fig. \ref{fig:eff(k)}].
-It can be shown that for small GVD it tends to $\kappa_c/\kappa_0\approx4$.
-Another important way to represent the dependence \eqref{eff_p2c_f1} is to recalculate the $d_2$ into the number of comb lines above 3 dB level for given $f_0$.
+Here $\hat\kappa_c=\kappa_c/\kappa_0$, $\hat d_2=D_2/\kappa_0$ and we also used $\zeta=\frac{\pi^2 f^2}{8}$ as well.
+As we fix the detuning and combine \eqref{kappacmin} and \eqref{eff_p2c_f1}, this dependence can be plotted as a colormap, having only two free parameters: $\hat d_2=D_2/\kappa_0$ and $\hat\kappa_c=\kappa_c/\kappa_0$ [see Fig. \ref{fig:eff(k)1.5}].
+We can see that for fixed dispersion value there is an optimum over the coupling value [light (green) solid line in Fig. \ref{fig:eff(k)1.5}].
+It can be shown that for small GVD, it tends to $\kappa_c/\kappa_0\approx4$.
+In the left panel of Fig. \ref{fig:eff(k)1.5} we use $f=1$ as the most illustrative case though it is not quite correct.
+For greater $f$ the global maximum will shift up and eventually above $d_2=1$ line.
+Right panel of figure \ref{fig:eff(k)1.5} shows the efficiency map for $f=2$.
+Comparing it with the left panel we can see that the maximum goes behind the $d_2=1$ with growing $f$.
+The other important observation is that the number of lines grows with $f$.

+Another essential way to represent the efficiency map is to recalculate the $d_2$ into the number of comb lines above 3 dB level for given $f_0$.
 So, we present the map of pump-to-comb efficiency in coordinates $f_0$-$N_{\rm lines}$ in Fig. \ref{fig:eff(N)}.
 One can see that the pump-to-comb efficiency is reduced with the line number increase and its growth saturates with the power increase.

-For some important applications the efficiency can be a less concern than the absolute power of the generated comb.
-The formula \eqref{Pouttotal} suggests that it does not depend on the pump power directly and increases mostly with the threshold power.
+For some essential applications, the absolute power of the generated comb is a more critical parameter than the efficiency.
+The formula \eqref{Pouttotal} suggests that it does not directly depend on the pump power and increases mainly with the threshold power.
 The increased pump power (for fixed threshold) provides greater possible detuning values; however, this effect is weaker.
-In Fig. \ref{fig:pout} the total output power of comb lines but the pumped one ($P_{\rm out}=\eta_{\rm p2c}P$) normalized to $P_0$ is shown depending on the normalized pump power $f_0^2$ for different coupling rates.
-The thick blue line corresponds to the threshold pumping case $f=1$, so that the coupling is changed with the pump power, according to \eqref{kappac_f=1} (solid line for maximum detuning and dashed -- for locked detuning).
-We can see that this regime is always superior to the case of fixed coupling [see green, purple and orange lines].
-The lines in Fig. \ref{fig:pout} do not change if the minimal threshold power $P_0$ is changed by means of the material parameters.